stfnbstl/top5_playlist/README.md

 ### Create a Spotify app

 In order to use the Spotify API, you'll need an application.
-To create one, log into your account and open up the [developer dashboard](https://developer.spotify.com/dashboard).
+To create one, log into your Spotify account and open up the [developer dashboard](https://developer.spotify.com/dashboard).

 - Click on `create app`
 - Give the app a name and a description of your choosing